evanhutomo/knowledge/tech-gist/bash/n_evan_bash.md

 ESC + :set nonumbers# hide line number
 ESC + :vi +100      # go to line 100
 ESC + /yeah         # search word 'yeah'
+ESC + u             # undo
+ESC + d             # delete
+#<text>             # search strings right on the previous cursor
+?<text>             # search strings, and click N for search next ESC + :noh          # remove highlighting

+# Copy/paste
+1. ESC
+2. Put your cursor on the head of the string that you want to copy
+3. press V to start blocking the string
+4. Move the cursor using h,j,k,l
+5. press y to copy
+6. press P to paste
 ```

 ## googler